-Now finally under construction, the reasons and inspiration behind bringing the land of Pandora to Walt Disney World were explained yesterday during a presentation to cast members by Imagineer Joe Rohde and movie producer Jon Landau in conjunction with a screening of the film.
+Finally, under construction, the reasons and inspiration behind bringing the land of Pandora to Walt Disney World were explained yesterday during a presentation to Cast Members by Imagineer Joe Rohde and movie producer Jon Landau in conjunction with a film screening.

 It’s not the first time a James Cameron film has reached a theme park.
 Terminator 2: 3D has been a staple attraction in Universal Studios parks for many years.
 But this “Avatar”-inspired land is different, meant as something much more than a flashy 3D movie.